keusebio/Screen-Time-Break/README.md

 Python program that will give you notifications to take a break at specified time intervals.

 ## Instructions
-to start open terminal and run `python3 gui.py` if want to run notifications without the gui, run `python3 main.py` if running without gui, to change time intervals edit `data.txt`.
+To start open terminal and run `python3 gui.py`.
+If you want to run notifications without the GUI, run `python3 main.py`.
+If running without gui, to change time intervals edit `data.txt`.

 ## Dependencies
 ```